Igor-Ledok/Sql-Query-Builder/doc/task_breakdown.md

   - Display the query results in an HTML table using `<table>`, `<th>`, `<tr>`, `<td>` tags.
   - Add a "No data" message if the query result is empty.

+- **Summary for Data Structures:**
+  - Provide a summary view of the selected tables, columns, and conditions.
+  - Display this summary dynamically based on the current query parameters.

 ---

 ## 4. Working with Table Joins (JOIN)